LuxinZhang902/react-app/README.md

    when the state of a component changes, react will update the Dom to match the new component State

 3. Each component should has its own state

+## Passing Data via props

+1. Making the components reusable
+2. Props (Proterties): props are the inputs to our components
+3. Using interface